sorodriguezz/config-client/README.md

 ## HTTP Client Configuration

 You can customize the HTTP client used for requests.
-By default, the library uses Axios, but you can specify a different client:
+By default, the library uses Axios, but you can specify a different client.

+**Note**: Both `ConfigClientModule.forRoot()` and `ConfigClientModule.forRootAsync()` create global modules automatically, so you don't need to mark them as `@Global()` manually.

 ### Using Axios (Default)